 If you've already blown through The Expanse book series by James S. A. Corey (the pen name for authors Daniel Abraham and Ty Franck), then you've got some Expanse-less time to kill before the TV adaptation returns.
-Below are eight incredible books with complex narratives set in gritty futures that should hold you over until James Holden and the crew of the Rocinante come back for another adventure.
+In between streaming the show's current seasons — all three of which will be available on Amazon Prime February 8th — you can also discover these incredible books like The Expanse.
+Below are 11 incredible books with complex narratives set in gritty futures that should hold you over until James Holden and the crew of the Rocinante come back for another adventure.

 Not all protagonists are clear cut heroes.
 James Holden and company certainly aren’t.
 In Skeen’s Leap, Jo Clayton introduces us to a universe filled with shady characters that would make Detective Miller blush.
 Skeen is the definition of a rogue.
 She’s chaotic neutral.
 Wanted in more planets than she can count, she specializes in treasures and rich antiques.
 Like in The Expanse, our hero stumbles across alien technology that was better left untouched, and like many stories that involve the “you mess with it, you eventually have to save the universe” motto, Skeen gets more than she bargains for.

 This near-future space opera by the great Arthur C. Clarke is filled with political skullduggery and hard science fiction that fans of The Expanse will enjoy.
 200 years after the Moon landing, inhabitants of colonies on the Moon, Venus, and Mars have formed the Federation alliance.
 Tensions between the Federation and Earth are constantly on the brink of exploding into all-out war.
 Now, an Earth-born agent on the Moon sent to tail a suspected spy on a lunar observatory finds himself drawn into a deadly cat-and-mouse game across the Moon...a conflict that will have ramifications which spiral across the galaxy.